MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 If your flows are already defined in Dataverse, then no extra work is required.

-Any Power Automate flows that should be migrated need to have their definitions added in Dataverse in the source environment.
+Any Power Automate flows that should be migrated need to have their definitions added into Dataverse solutions in the source environment.
 Learn more about this in [Add an existing cloud flow into a solution](/power-automate/create-flow-solution#add-an-existing-cloud-flow-into-a-solution).
 This can be done in bulk by running the [Add-AdminFlowsToSolution](/powershell/module/microsoft.powerapps.administration.powershell/add-adminflowstosolution?view=pa-ps-latest) cmdlet.

 ### Prepare Power Apps
 Any Power Apps must be manually exported.
 We don't support the migration of customer connectors, connections, or gateways.
 If you have any of these components set up, they must be manually reconfigured after the migration.